China steps up threat to deprive US of rare earths

 China produces more than 95 percent of the world's rare earths, and the United States relies on China for upwards of 80 percent of its imports.

-Rare earths are 17 elements critical to manufacturing everything from smartphones and televisions to cameras and lightbulbs.
+Rare earths are 17 elements critical to manufacturing everything from televisions to cameras and lightbulbs.

-With Huawei facing US bans on obtaining key American-made components for its equipment, Beijing could also hurt US companies in what is shaping up as a battle for who will dominate the future of high-tech.
+US Secretary of State Mike Pompeo, asked about the rare earths threat during an interview, said that Americans have already "lost and suffered for decades under the current rules" and that Trump's "singular focus is to push back" on China.

+He renewed his attack on Huawei, saying there was a "deep connectivity" between the company and the Chinese state that had no parallel in the US system.

 - Risky business -